TOD-theses/paper-T-RACE/main.typ

 - ERC-1155: `TransferSingle(address _operator, address _from, address _to, uint256 _id, uint256 _value)`
 - ERC-1155: `TransferBatch(address _operator, address _from, address _to, uint256[] _ids, uint256[] _values)`

 We only consider calls and event logs if their call context has not been reverted.
-In Ethereum, a reverted call context means that all the changes are discarded, therefore reverted calls and logs do not influence the gained or lost assets.
+In Ethereum, a reverted call context means that all changes except for the gas payment are discarded, therefore reverted calls and logs do not influence the gained or lost assets.

-==== Property
+==== Attacker gain and victim loss
 #let gain = "Gain"
 #let onlyGain = "OnlyGain"
 #let loss = "Loss"